As a neuroscientist, I am fascinated by infatuation; it's such a strong, mysterious phenomenon, yet is entirely scientifically-explainable.

-Don't get confused and think that, just because you feel such strong passion for this person, your feelings will "last forever" and you will "never get over them".
+Don't get confused and think that, just because you feel such strong passion for this person, your feelings will 'last forever' and you will 'never get over them'.
 For some reason, when us humans experience something intense or profound, we do what no other animals do and we introduce a poignant aspect of eternality to the situation.
-It's a huge logical fallacy to think "I feel strongly about X, hence I will ALWAYS feel this way", yet we all do it.
+It's a huge logical fallacy to think 'I feel strongly about X, hence I will ALWAYS feel this way', yet we all do it.
 Our tragic flaw is, in many ways, that we are aware of time and the future and cannot simply live in the moment and deal with whatever strong feelings we are experiencing as they come and go.

 If you think about, a large part of your pain is that you feel that you won't ever have a happy, fulfilled, exciting life without this individual.
 After all, they've inspired so much energy in you and you haven't felt this way with anyone else before.
 The truth is that, no, your infatuation will not last long and will certainly not be permanent.

 Infatuation has a shelf-life because it is based in the fantasy and reality cannot maintain it.
 It is such idealisation and irrationality that, once the real world creeps in and you become aware that your feelings are unfounded and inappropriate, they will naturally dissipate.
-It is for this reason that couples who feel "infatuated" often become bored after around 6 months.
+It is for this reason that couples who feel 'infatuated' often become bored after around 6 months.
 They aren't experiencing that surge of initial attraction or the wondrous mystery that their partner made them feel when they first met, because they were simply infatuated then and didn't really know their partner.

 What Does It Mean If You're Prone To Infatuation?

-Now, I am aware that virtually every single person on this planet feels certain things strongly and irrationally, but a limerance really is at the top of the scale in terms of intensity, especially since mental illness is usually thrown into the mix.
+Now, I am aware that virtually every single person on this planet feels certain things strongly and irrationally, but a limerence really is at the top of the scale in terms of intensity, especially since mental illness is usually thrown into the mix.
 Nearly every single person who I have seen who has fallen into a deep infatuation has been on the spectrum for severe depression, bipolar disorder, borderline personality disorder (BPD) or OCD (meaning, they could obtain a psychiatric diagnosis for one of these illnesses).

 I don't want to scare you; I am a firm believer that we all sit on spectrums for most mental health conditions, and that there should be no fear or taboo enshrouding this type of information.
-Many of us could be diagnosed for different things and obtain certain labels, but I don't think we should strive to do this unless our mental health is affecting our quality of life extremely negatively.
+Many of us could be diagnosed with different things and obtain certain psychiatric labels, but I don't think we should strive to do this unless our mental health is affecting our quality of life extremely negatively.
 However, I do have to tell you: infatuation at its worst is not neurotypical.

-If you tend to live your life emptily, only motivated and made to feel emotion by unobtainable people who you think can make everything okay, then you are most probably mentally ill.
+If you tend to live your life emptily, only motivated and made to feel emotion by unobtainable people who you think can make everything okay, then you are most probably mentally ill (by society's definition, at least).
 If your self-esteem was moderately high and you were mainly mentally healthy (no depressive episodes, no propensity to obsession, no episodes of mania) then it is highly unlikely that you would fall into an illusion so controlling as infatuation.

 As I have mentioned and will continue mentioning in this article, infatuation is a deceitful trick.
 It's your brain's way of latching onto something that could, in theory, make you happy and take away all your troubles.
 For this reason, if you are infatuated with someone, you are not happy with your current life.
 You might want to tell me "I am happy and confident, this person is just so special/beautiful that I need them", but that statement would be yet another dopamine-driven delusion.

-If you are prone to infatuation/limerance:
+If you are prone to infatuation/limerence:

 - you have a lot of love to give to people, whether platonic or romantic (this is a blessing).
-I suggest that you utilise this in the healthiest possible way and focus on making strong, platonic friendships.
+I suggest that you utilise this in the healthiest possible way and focus on solidifying strong, platonic friendships.
 You won't feel the high of infatuation and attraction, but you won't experience the horrible lows either, and you will be immensely satisfied because you'll form close bonds and feel understood by people who want to be in your life for genuine reasons, other than desire.

 - as mentioned above, you are probably mentally ill in some way, and could most likely be diagnosed with OCD, depression, anxiety, BPD, or bipolar disorder.
 Don't let this scare you.
 A diagnosis would just be putting a label on what you've felt your entire life.